Media Advisory: F-15 Fighter Pilot to complete first flight after near fatal electrocution

 U.S. Air Force Lt.
-Col. Jonathan Kassebaum, Commander, 125th Operations Support Flight, with his family.
-Kassebaum will complete his first flight after an accident at his home on Oct.
+Col. Jonathan Kassebaum, Commander, 125th Operations Support Flight, will complete his first flight after an accident at his home on Oct.
 25, 2019.

-(Courtesy Photo)
+Kassebaum was in the process of completing a re-wiring project in his backyard when his dog jumped in the family pool.
+Hearing distress, Kassebaum went after the dog not realizing that a grounded wire had been severed and the pool water was electrified.
+Feeling a zapping sensation, Kassebaum turned to get out of the pool, but became the electrical ground after grabbing onto the metal handrails.

+Unable to move from the waist down, Kassebaum called his daughter for help who ultimately called a work crew over to assist.
+The crew immediately cut off all power and pulled Kassebaum from the water; at this point he was completely submerged.
+Kassebaum remained lifeless with no heartbeat for nearly 12-minutes.

 |Date Taken: